Cheezy Cashew Kale Chips

 Depending on how much kale you started with, you may not need all of the dressing.
 However, this dressing is meant to be quite heavy, so don’t be afraid to really coat the leaves well.

-Next, place the leaves onto the prepared baking sheets.
-Be sure that the leaves are not overlapping, otherwise they will cook unevenly.
-Depending on the size of your baking sheets, you may have to cook the kale in multiple batches.
-Bake for 40 to 45 minutes or until crispy.
+Next, place the leaves onto the prepared sheet pans.
+Be sure the leaves are not overlapping, otherwise they will cook unevenly.
+Depending on the size of your sheet pans, you may have to cook the kale in multiple batches.
+Bake for about 45 minutes or until crispy.
 Turn the leaves over halfway through cooking to ensure they bake evenly.

 Alternatively, place the kale onto dehydrator trays.
-Make sure the leaves are in a single layer; otherwise they will not dehydrate evenly.
-Dehydrate at 115°F (46°C) for approximately 7-8 hours or until dehydrated and crisp.
+Make sure the leaves are in a single layer, otherwise they will not dehydrate evenly.
+Dehydrate at 115°F (46°C) for approximately 7-8 hours or until crispy.
 Depending on your machine, it may take more or less time.

 - by Dawn Thomas